 - Apple cheesecake bars – similar to this recipe, but with a layer of cheesecake in the center

 - Mom’s homemade apple pie recipe – My go-to recipe from apple pie!

-- Classic apple crisp – Serve warm with a scoop of vanilla ice cream
+- Easy apple crisp – Serve warm with a scoop of vanilla ice cream

 I’d love to see how you apple crisp bars turned out!
 If you try one of my recipes, be sure to tag @ifyougiveablondeakitchen on social media!